sherman-liberty/dshiTXC/README.md

     sfdx force:auth:web:login -d -a *your_hub_org*
     ```

-1. Clone the lcc-samples repository (note the url below may be differnt than the Salesforce documentation URL above, the documentation was out of date):
+1. Clone the lcc-samples repository (note the url below may be different than the Salesforce documentation URL above, their documentation was out of date).
+This repo will serve as a reference, samples, and template you can use.
+It is not necessary to use this repo, but may be useful we starting out building your first LCC.
     ```
     git clone https://github.com/ccoenraets/lightning-container-component-samples
     cd lcc-samples